Cape Chignecto 3 Day Experience

 Who is this for?

-This trip is suitable for adventurous beginners and more experienced kayakers alike.
-We paddle at a relaxed pace while the ocean conditions can range from glassy waters to moderate chop, depending on the wind and its direction.
-The coast is exposed, so that chop and wind are to be expected for at least part of the tour.
-This tour is not suitable for people who tend to be nervous in an ocean environment or who easily get seasick.
+This trip is suitable for fit & adventurous beginners and more experienced kayakers alike.
+The ocean conditions typically include moderate chop and some wind on this exposed coastline.
+This tour is not recommended for people who tend to be nervous in an ocean environment or who easily get seasick.
 The tour runs rain or shine.
 Minimum age is 12.

 Adults – $690 CA + 15 % tax